Boxerbuzz/relett-web/APPLICATION.md

-# Terra Vault Platform Analysis
+# Relett Platform Analysis

 ## Platform Overview
-Terra Vault is a comprehensive property tokenization platform that allows users to buy, sell, and invest in real estate through blockchain technology, specifically using Hedera Hashgraph for tokenization and file storage.
+Relett is a comprehensive property tokenization platform that allows users to buy, sell, and invest in real estate through blockchain technology, specifically using Hedera Hashgraph for tokenization and file storage.

 ## 1. Application Architecture